19bufordcarl/CarlRPG/Myth & Shadow/Game Procedures/Maneuver.md

 ## How Are Maneuver's Resolved?

 The 'attacker' proposes the maneuver / effect they would like to impose on the target ***instead*** of the damage and other effects (such as [Conditions](../Conditions/!Conditions.md)) of the attack.
 The target chooses whether to take the damage as normal, or suffer the effect of the maneuver.
+The maneuver can include reduced damage in addition to its effect rather than no damage.

 ## What Kind of Maneuver's Can Creatures Do?